flysolo17/hams-web/README.md

 - step 4 : run the project by pasting this command "ng serve"

 #Requirements
-  - You must have vs code installed on your computer
+  - You must have VISUAL STUDIO CODE installed on your computer
-  - You must have Node JS installed on your computer
+  - You must have NODE JS installed on your computer
-  - You must have Git code installed on your computer
+  - You must have GIT installed on your computer